mohamedsamara/react-ssr-app/README.md

 ## Description

-This project provides a minimum setup template for server side rendering.
+This project provides a minimum setup template for react server side rendering.
 There are three important implementations in this project:

 1. Server Side Rendering (SSR)
 2. Single Page Application (SPA)